 Since we’re adding some decoration to these wax melts (the cloves), we want them to be visible on the tops of the melts.
 If you just fill the compartments all at once, the cloves will be lost in the middle and you won’t be able to see most of them once the wax hardens.

 Pour enough hot wax into the mold to just cover the cloves to hold them in place.
 Then wait for it to harden.
 You can pop them in the fridge if you want to speed up the process.

 Once your first layer of wax has cooled, fill the molds the rest of the way with hot wax.
 Let them cool undisturbed until the wax is opaque and hard.
 You can put them in the fridge to harden if you like.

 Now pop the wax melts out of the mold, and you’re done!

 And of course you’ll need a wax warmer to enjoy your wax melts.
-These are a few of my favorite inexpensive picks for under $20.
+Here are my favorite inexpensive wax melters.
 And did I mention they make fabulous gifts?
 Don’t forget the liners too!